Bouhm/stardew-valley-mods/README.md

 The mods can be translated into any language supported by the game, and SMAPI will automatically use the right translations.

+Contributions are welcome!
+See [Modding:Translations](https://stardewvalleywiki.com/Modding:Translations) on the wiki for help contributing translations.

 (❑ = untranslated, ↻ = partly translated, ✓ = fully translated)

 &nbsp;     | NPC Map Locations